Choose Language

 What is AIBOM?

-AIBOM stands for AI Bill of Materials.
-At its core, it is a structured inventory of all components that make up an AI system.
+AIBOM, at its core, is a structured inventory of all components that make up an AI system.
 This includes models, datasets, algorithms, libraries, frameworks, dependencies and update histories.

 Think of AIBOM as the AI equivalent of a software bill of materials, but with deeper implications.
 AI systems do not just execute code.
 They learn from data, evolve over time and influence critical decisions.